kegi/netscape-cookie-file-handler/README.md

 ###Collection Methods

 **getCookies** ( )
-> This method return the array of cookies ordered by domain and cookie name
+> This method return the array of cookies ordered by domain and cookie name.
+This should be used as debugging purpose only.
+Use get() or getAll() instead to receive a collection of cookies.
 > ```
 ['domain1.dev'] =>
     ['cookie_a'] => ...